Ficool

 "Hello, this is Seishin High School.
 How may I help you?"

-Daichi slumped into a chair, pale as a ghost. ("No one in school would recommend me unless it's doomsday… and my grades?
-Forget it.")
+Akito slumped into a chair, pale as a ghost.
+No one in school would recommend me unless it's doomsday… and my grades?
+Forget it.

 His mother pressed again, but the answer didn't change.

-("Who the hell recommended me into this school… and why?")
+Who the hell recommended me into this school… and why?
+Also… what's the passing score here?

-As he stepped onto campus, a strong gust of wind swept past, scattering petals and voices around him.
+As he stepped further onto campus, a strong gust of wind swept past, scattering petals and voices around him.
 He was instantly swallowed by the crowd, students buzzing with energy.

 Suddenly, the crowd parted, forming a clear pathway.

 Her beauty was delicate, porcelain-like, her presence commanding.
 Silken white hair cascaded to her waist, catching the light like moonlit strands.
-Crystal-blue eyes, framed by pale lashes, gleamed like gemstones — clear and radiant, yet distant, as if guarding another world.
+Crystal-blue eyes, framed by pale lashes, gleamed like gemstones—clear and radiant, yet distant, as if guarding another world.

 Gasps, whispers, and murmurs rippled through the students around her:

+"Is that her?"
 "She's even prettier in person!"
+"Yeah, she is the one!"

 But her identity was revealed soon enough.

-Daichi's eyes widened. ("Wait… wasn't that the same news playing the day my letter came?")
+Akito's eyes widened.
+Wait… wasn't that the same news playing the day my letter came?

 The boy rambled on, listing Ayane's accomplishments: perfect grades, elite sports, martial arts training, piano recitals, countless awards.
 A flawless prodigy destined to follow in her father's footsteps.